sshiv5768/github-actions/README.md

 ## Let's Create Hello World Action

 Open `test.yml` file and type below code in that file.
-We will look into code's each later.
+We will look into code's each part later.

 ```
 name: helloworld